hakimel/reveal.js/README.md

 	multiplex: {
 		// Example values.
 Generate your own.
-		secret: '13652805320794272084', // Obtained from the socket.io server.
+		secret: '13652805320794272084', // Obtained from the socket.io server (in this case from probably from here example.com/token).
 Gives this (the master) control of the presentation
-		id: '1ea875674b17ca76', // Obtained from socket.io server
+		id: '1ea875674b17ca76', // Obtained from socket.io server (in this case from probably from here example.com/token)
 		url: 'example.com:80' // Location of your socket.io server
 	},

 	// Optional libraries used to extend on reveal.js
 	dependencies: [
+		//...
-		// other deps
+		//... other dependencies
+		//...
 		{ src: '//cdnjs.cloudflare.com/ajax/libs/socket.io/0.9.10/socket.io.min.js', async: true },
 		{ src: 'plugin/multiplex/master.js', async: true },
 		{ src: 'plugin/multiplex/client.js', async: true }